google/fscrypt/README.md

 ## Other encryption solutions

-It is important to distinguish Linux filesystem encryption from two other encryption solutions: [eCryptfs](https://en.wikipedia.org/wiki/ECryptfs) and [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt).
+It is important to distinguish Linux native filesystem encryption from two other encryption solutions: [eCryptfs](https://en.wikipedia.org/wiki/ECryptfs) and [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt).